PairUni: Pairwise Training for Unified Multimodal Language Models: Introduction

-Our contributions are threefold.
-First, we introduce PairUni, a unified framework that reorganizes multimodal data into UG pairs (aligned and retrieved) and aligns optimization accordingly.
-We propose Pair-GRPO, a pair-aware GRPO variant that uses similarity scoring to modulate advantages, enhancing learning from well-aligned examples while mitigating task interference between understanding and generation objectives.
-Second, we create a high-quality dataset of 16k PairUG for RL fine-tuning.
-Third, extensive experiments with Janus-Pro UVLMs demonstrate that PairUni achieves balanced improvements in both understanding and generation tasks, outperforming strong UVLMs RL baselines.
-Additional studies show transfer to a discrete diffusion backbone (Lumina-DiMOO~\cite{lumina-dimoo}), indicating that the paired-data design and Pair-GRPO generalize across architectures and training regimes.
-These findings support a simple conclusion: pairing the data and weighting the advantage by pair-similarity is a general and effective ingredient for unified multimodal training, which improves understanding and generation together rather than trading one for the other.
+Our contributions are summarized as follows: \begin{itemize} \item We propose \methodname, a unified RL framework that organizes data into UG pairs and introduces PairGRPO to modulate optimization via similarity, effectively mitigating task interference. \item We construct PairUG-16k, a high-quality paired dataset specifically designed to support unified RL fine-tuning. \item Experiments show that \methodname\ achieves balanced improvements on Janus-Pro, outperforming strong baselines, and generalizes effectively to discrete diffusion models like Lumina-DiMOO. \end{itemize} These findings support a simple conclusion: pairing the data and weighting the advantage by pair-similarity is a general and effective ingredient for unified multimodal training, which improves understanding and generation together rather than trading one for the other.